-The two most observable things include her house and car.
-The type of car your boss drives may be misleading given she may drive her dough car to work and leave her show car at home.
+The two most observable things include their house and car.
+The type of car your boss drives may be misleading given they may drive their dough car to work and leave their show car at home.

-Is he single, happily married, or bitterly divorced?
-Are his kids well-adjusted or in rehab?
-Do his kids attend good schools?
+Is s/he single, happily married, or bitterly divorced?
+Are his or her kids well-adjusted or in rehab?
+Do his or her kids attend good schools?
 Are they still living at home as adults because they were neglected by workaholic parents?
 Obviously, these are judgement calls you must make.

 Is she coming into work and leaving at a reasonable hour?
 Or is she constantly burning the midnight oil?
+Or maybe she's living the dream working from her vacation home in Hawaii while commanding you to work in the office.
 If your boss is making big bucks while hardly working, then you will certainly be more motivated to stay on!

 After several years of working together, you should be able to get a good idea of what your boss's lifestyle is like.
 You must then make a calculated decision as to whether your pursuit of more money is worth it.